The asymptotic Samuel function and invariants of singularities: Rees algebras and their use in resolution

-In the following lines we assume that $\mathcal{G}=\oplus _{l\geq 0}I_lW^l$ is a Rees algebra defined on a scheme $V$ that is smooth over a perfect field $k$ (whenever the conditions on $V$ are relaxed it will be explicitly indicated).
+In the following lines, we assume that $\mathcal{G}=\oplus _{l\geq 0}I_lW^l$ is a Rees algebra defined on a scheme $V$ that is smooth over a perfect field $k$ (whenever the conditions on $V$ are relaxed it will be explicitly indicated).
+If we assume $V$ to be affine, then we will write $V=\Spec(R)$.